PowerShell/ProjectMercury/docs/cmdlets/Invoke-Aish.md

 ```

 ### -Context

-Additional context you want to send to the AISH agent.
+Additional context informat you want to send to the AISH agent.

 ```yaml
 Type: System.Management.Automation.PSObject